Pelagio Antonio de Labastida y Dávalos

-Pelagio Antonio de Labastida y Dávalos (March 21, 1816, Zamora, Michoacán — February 4, 1891, Oacalco, Morelos) was a Mexican Roman Catholic prelate, lawyer and doctor of canon law, and politician.
-He was a member of the imperial regency that invited Maximilian of Austria to accept the throne of Mexico.
+Pelagio Antonio de Labastida y Dávalos (March 21, 1816 - February 4, 1891) was a Roman Catholic Mexican prelate, lawyer, and doctor of canon law.
+He notably served as the Archbishop of Mexico (1863-1891), and was a regent of the Second Mexican Empire (1863) until eventually being dismissed from the position and replaced by Juan Bautista Ormaechea.

-Career
+Early life and career

+Labastida was born on March 21, 1816, into a wealthy family of partial Basque heritage in the town of Zamora; he was the youngest son of Manuel Luciano Labastida and María Luisa Dávalos Ochoa.

 Ecclesiastical career

 He entered the Seminario Conciliar of Morelia in 1830, where he was later professor and director.
 His classmates in the seminary included Clemente Murguía, future archbishop of Michoacán, and Melchor Ocampo, future foreign minister of the Republic.

 Labastida was ordained in 1839.
 He soon became known as a conservative orator, preaching against all liberal and democratic ideas and against the Freemasons.
 He was a canon in Morelia in 1854.
 He opposed the doctrines of liberals Melchor Ocampo and Miguel Lerdo de Tejada from the pulpit, calling them heretical.
 After the triumph of the Conservatives and on the nomination of Antonio López de Santa Anna, in July 1855 he was consecrated bishop of Puebla, in the cathedral of Mexico City.

 In December 1855 he used funds of the diocese to aid the revolt of Antonio Haro y Tamariz, because the federal government had ordered the sale of some of the real estate of the diocese.

 After the Liberals returned to power in 1857, Labastida went into exile in Europe, where he supported the Conservative government.
 However the Conservatives were again in power in 1859, under General Miguel Miramón.
 Miramón recalled him to the country.

 Later he was again exiled to Europe.
 In 1862 he visited Maximilian of Habsburg in Trieste.
 At the beginning of the following year, he went to Italy to meet Pope Pius IX.
 On March 18, 1863, Pope Pius named him archbishop of Mexico.